 published by: Peters Edition

 At First Light received its recording premiere in March 2019 from the Oxford-based chamber choir Commotio under its conductor, Matthew Berry, with the ‘cello part performed by the distinguished British artist Joseph Spooner [ https://josephspooner.net/ ].
-The work will be released in July 2020 on the Naxos label [8.573976], where it will be coupled with a performance of Francis Pott’s Word, in which the organ part will be played by Christian Wilson.
-The score and ‘cello part are due for release in December 2019 by Edition Peters.
+The work was released on 10th July 2020 on the Naxos label [8.573976], coupled with a performance of Francis Pott’s Word, in which the organ part was played by Christian Wilson.
+The score and ‘cello part are available as of summer 2020 from Edition Peters.